 AO’s main screen was an integrated server browser with global and private chat options.
 Dedicated servers kept a rotating list of about ten games running at any time, with new maps starting up as old ones closed out.
 Marines could join and respawn into a match as long as there were “billets” left.
 Once the Marines had exhausted this pool, no more could join or respawn.
 Progress in each match was updated live at a refresh of about six seconds, so you could reasonably suss out how the battle was going and choose what you were walking into.
 Did you want to join a game winding down and help with the cleanup, or rush into the fray of a losing battle and try to turn the tide?

 Marines were always living players, kitted out with all the fun toys from the film.
 Pulse rifles with an attached grenade launcher were the standard loadout, along with a “backup” pistol and shotgun on the 3 and 4 keys.
-Friendly fire was always on, and only the pistol and shotty wouldn’t damage other Marines.
+Ammo for all weapons was limited.
+If you ran out, your only hope to fight back lay in pressing “use” on dead Marines to loot more ammo from them.
 If Marines made a private table in the chat lobby, they could join a map as a four-man fireteam.
 This team could then replace their rifles with the auto-tracking Smart Gun and the instant-kill (but short range) flamethrower – both the bane of many a player Alien.
 Anyone else had access to the motion tracker.
-It took the place of a weapon, and never displayed the numerical distance from its closest target (no shouting frantic distances like Hudson), but would pick up and display any nearby Marine and Alien movement.
+It took the place of a weapon and never displayed the numerical distance from its closest target (no shouting frantic distances like Hudson), but would pick up and display any nearby Marine and Alien movement.
 Marines could see all other Marines on their minimap, allowing for a quick cross-check as to whether that motion signal was friendly… or not.

-AO took place before the proliferation of voice chat, but fireteams could still manage some reasonable tactics through shorthand (typed) communication – lots of “2f” for 2 incoming signals ahead, or “h” for “hold” sorts of things.
+AO took place before the proliferation of voice chat, but fireteams could still manage some reasonable tactics through typed shorthand chat – lots of “2f” for two incoming signals at the front, or “h” for “hold” sorts of things.
 One man on the motion tracker could mark out incoming Aliens, while Smart Gunners nuked them from afar and the flamethrower guy flooded vents with deadly fire.
-Chat defaulted to your fireteam, but you could send messages to all Marines, or even to all players (including Aliens) for taunting purposes.
+Chat defaulted to your fireteam, but you could use slash commands (“/t”, “/a”) to send messages to all Marines, or even to all players (including Aliens) for taunting purposes.
 Fireteams could also turn on helmet cams for the other three members of their team and track a choppy copy of their view through tabs to the side.
 It updated too slowly to be of direct use, but you could make out where in the map someone was, and if they were being attacked.

 When a player Alien joined the map, they randomly took over one of the AI drones.
 Player Aliens were terrifying in the right hands.
 They could see the position of everything on the minimap at all times, both Marines and Aliens.
 They could freely leap up into air vents (while lowly humans had to search for sparse ladders) and then drop down at open ports for a perfect ambush.
 They regenerated health (if they survived an encounter).
 They made no noise when moving.
 A Marine could only tell their presence through the motion tracker, or a vague gasp that played when any Alien was close (including AI drones, making it oft-ignored).
 Their primary weapon was a set of lightning-fast claws that could down a Marine before they knew what hit them, and in later versions, a slower tail strike that could punch out lower ranked Marines in a single hit.